 Mid Century DIY Daybed

 - Drill and screws for mounting plates

-First things first, you’ll want to stain the unfinished wooden legs in the walnut color first, and let them dry completely.
+- Stain the unfinished wooden legs, and let them dry completely.

-When the stain is dry, twist each leg into the mounting plate on all four corners, and flip it right side up, stacking the mattress on top.
+- When the stain is dry, twist each leg into the mounting plate on all 4 corners.
+Flip it right side up, stacking the mattress on top.